 James O’Higgins Norman

 James O’Higgins Norman is a clinical sociologist with interests in school bullying, cyberbullying and online safety.
-He is a Professor of Sociology and holds the prestigious UNESCO Chair on Tackling Bullying in Schools and Cyberspace at Dublin City University, where he is also Director of the National Anti-Bullying Research and Resource Centre.
+He is a Professor of Sociology and holds the prestigious UNESCO Chair on Tackling Bullying in Schools and Cyberspace at Dublin City University, where he is also Director of the National Anti-Bullying Centre.
 James is a co-founding Editor-inChief of the International Journal on Bullying Prevention and in 2019 he was Chair of the World Anti-Bullying Forum.
 He is widely consulted by the media and Government on educational and social issues and in 2018 he was appointed as a member of the Government of Ireland’s National Advisory Council on Online Safety.
 He has also led a number of large scale national and international funded research projects on bullying, cyberbullying, and migration.

 Darran is a Project Manager with the National Anti-Bullying Centre, leading on FUSE.
 Darran has several years experience working as part of the DCU Access Programme and was overall coordinator of the Access TY programme working with 20 DEIS schools in North Dublin.
 Darran has over fifteen years’ experience in Event and Project Management, Marketing and Public Relations.
 He is a graduate of DCU, completing a Masters in Education and Training Management, eLearning Strand in 2012 and qualified as an Executive & Life Coach in 2016.